 Utilities: Frontier provides our landline telephone and internet service together with satellite internet being available from most locations.
 Verizon operates our local cellular phone tower.
 Southern California Edison provides electricity to the area.
 Propane gas is used exclusively and supplied by several companies who serve the area.
 Three water companies serve our community, Fallsvale Service Co., Big Pine Tract, and Forest Park Mutual.
 Satellite TV is available in most locations plus cable television is provided by Charter Communications.

-Organizations: Boy Scouts, Camp Fire Boys & Girls, Cub Scouts, Disaster Response Group, Community Emergency Response Team (CERT), Fallsvale School Booster Club, Forest Falls Firefighters Association, Fire-Rescue Explorer Post, Frozen Green Thumb Garden Club, Mountain CARE, Valley of the Falls Search and Rescue Team, Valley of the Falls Community Center, Inc.
+Organizations: Boy Scouts, Camp Fire Boys & Girls, Cub Scouts, Disaster Response Group, Community Emergency Response Team (CERT), Fallsvale School Booster Club, Forest Falls Firefighters Association, Fire-Rescue Explorer Post, Frozen Green Thumb Garden Club, Mountain CARE, Valley of the Falls Community Center, Inc.

 Natural Disasters: From time to time our area is subject to natural disasters with the results often being as inconvenient as a short term road closure to less frequent but more intense issues that can result from flooding, heavy winter storm, earthquake, wildfire and whatever else mother nature can throw at us.
 Maps and reports about actual and predicted disaster events can be viewed at either Gillmore Real Estate office.